muak/AiForms.Effects/README.md

 ## AddNumberPicker

-This Effect add NumberPicker function to a view.
+This Effect add NumberPicker function to a view.<br>
 When you tap the view ,Picker is shown.
 And when you select a number,it reflects to Number property.If you set Command property,it executes.

 ### Supported View